About This Chapter

 29. What is a Customer Experience Pyramid?

-If your brand isn't meeting needs and making buying easy and memorable, you're not following the pyramid!
+If your brand isn't meeting needs and making buying easy and memorable, you're probably not following the customer experience pyramid!
 In this lesson, we'll discuss the customer experience pyramid and how it relates to your buyers.

 Earning College Credit